AngelloMaggio/croak/README.md

-# croak
+## Croak
-An API Test Tool For JFrog Artifactory
+#An API Test Tool For JFrog Artifactory

 # TO-DO

-PopUp FileChooser \n
+..* PopUp FileChooser
-Drop down menu to select calls based on dictionaries \n Create system to handle copy-to and move-to operations \n Comment the damn code \n
+..* Drop down menu to select calls based on dictionaries ..* Create system to handle copy-to and move-to operations ..* Comment the damn code